Kitzingen Army Airfield: Luftwaffe use

 and in 1939, Sturzkampffliegerschule Kitzingen as training organizations, primarily for Junkers Ju 87A "Stuka" dive bomber; Junkers Ju 88 fighter-bomber and Dornier Do 17 light bomber pilots.
 Beginning in 1943, Night Fighter training was performed by Nachtjagdschule 1, using RADAR-equipped Messerschmitt Bf 110; Dornier Do 215, and Dornier Do 217 aircraft in support of the Defense of the Reich campaign.

 As a result of the Western Allied invasion of Germany beginning in March, 1945, Kitzingen became an operational combat airfield when elements of Kampfgeschwader (Jagd) 54 (KG (J) 54) arrived, flying the new Messerschmitt Me 262A jet interceptor fighter.
-The jet operations drew a significant amount of attention from Allied air forces, and as a result the United States Army Air Forces (USAAF) Eighth Air Force flew several B-17 Flying Fortress heavy bomber attacks on the airfield, and Ninth Air Force B-26 Marauder medium bomber attacks, along with fighter sweeps by P-47 Thunderbolts, to keep the German jets on the ground and limit their effectiveness.
+The jet operations drew a significant amount of attention from Allied air forces, and as a result the United States Army Air Forces (USAAF) Eighth Air Force flew several Boeing B-17 Flying Fortress heavy bomber attacks on the airfield, and Ninth Air Force Martin B-26 Marauder medium bomber attacks, along with fighter sweeps by Republic P-47 Thunderbolts, to keep the German jets on the ground and limit their effectiveness.

 The Luftwaffe abandoned Fliegerhorst Kitzingen about 11 April 1945, blowing up the runway, aircraft hangars and other technical buildings.